 It is forbidden to use any source except from the release itself as the primary source of information, please see the general guidelines.
 Note that Universal Records and subsidiaries / sub-labels can have a similar catalog number prefix.

 4.7.6.
 Sometimes individual discs in a multi-CD or multi-LP set will have their own numbers printed on them, separate from the main catalog number on the packaging.
-These numbers can be entered in the 'Barcode And Other Identifiers' section and / or the company, when it is a sequential identifying number that relates directly to the company (see 4.7.2).
+These numbers can be entered in the 'Barcode & Identifiers' section and / or the company, when it is a sequential identifying number that relates directly to the company (see 4.7.2).

 4.7.8.
 Multiple catalog numbers should be entered for a single item intended to be sold under different numbers in different territories (such as on many WEA releases in UK+Europe), regardless of whether corresponding, single-catalog number items exist for each territory.

 4.7.9.
 Look out for catalog numbers in typographic artwork, including those possibly accidentally left on an item by a licensee label.
-For example, Japanese re-releases of albums sometimes use the artwork in its entirely.
+For example, Japanese re-releases of albums sometimes use the artwork in its entirety.
 Try not to enter the 'old' catalog number.

 4.7.10.
-Often the matrix number will be the catalog number followed by a side identifier, for example ABC-001-A and ABC-001-B, where the catalog number is ABC-001.
-Catalog numbers can be derived from the matrix numbers in these cases provided there is good evidence for it being correct - for example, the extracted catalog number matches the catalog number format on the label's other releases.
+Often the matrix number will be the catalog number followed by a side identifier, for example, ABC-001-A and ABC-001-B, where the catalog number is ABC-001.
+Catalog numbers can be derived from the matrix numbers in these cases, provided there is good evidence for it being correct - for example, the extracted catalog number matches the catalog number format on the label's other releases.